Kotlin/kotlin-spec/docs/kotlin.core/type-system.md

 TODO(Specify how this combination of co- and contravariant parameters works from the practical PoV)

-> Important: use-site variance cannot be used when declaring a supertype.
+> Important: use-site variance cannot be used when declaring a supertype top-level type parameter.

 > Example:
 > ```kotlin